alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 - [ ] Guess which prompt to suggest

-- [ ] MAKE A AUDIO READER OF THE SUMMARY ON INSIGHTVIEW
+- [x] MAKE A AUDIO READER OF THE SUMMARY ON INSIGHTVIEW
+- [ ] make a proper nice voice for the reading

 - [ ] pick the level of detail you want your question summarised in